 This post may contain affiliate links.
 For more information, read my disclosure policy.

 I love making dirt cups because there are about a thousand ways to customize them for any celebration.
 For this version, we’re doing dirt pudding cups Easter style!
-These Easter dirt cups are so adorable, and the best part is that they’re easy to make.
+For the quickest version, instant chocolate pudding works beautifully.
+However, if you want a richer flavor, you can use a stovetop cooked chocolate pudding.

 Ingredients in Easter Dirt Cups